 Make sure to set up key performance indicators to measure how much of the new skills employees were able to retain and use and the impact on company performance and processes.
 This reveals pending issues and future requirements for subsequent training.

-6. Improve learning and development strategy
+6. Improve learning and professional development strategy

 Lastly, you can improve your learning and development strategy by addressing employee feedback.